 I FOUND AN AUTHORITY SITE

-If you aren't familiar with these sites, they are actually websites that generate HUGE amounts of traffic.
-Think Huffington Post or Forbes.
+If you aren't familiar with these, these are actually websites that generate HUGE amounts of traffic.
+Think Huffington Post, Forbes, or Lifehacker.

 HOW I FOUND OPPORTUNITY

 After developing a portfolio, it was time to finally get paid.